 For purposes of illustration, let us assume that the model is being applied from the perspective of a manufacturing firm, as it considers the possibility of forming a supplier relationship management with a supplier of logistics services (e.g., transport firm, ware¬houseman, etc.).

 This first stage involves the process by which the manufacturer becomes fully aware of its logistics and supply chain needs and the overall strategies that will guide its opera-lions.
-Essentially, this is what is involved in the conduct of a logistics audit, which is discussed in details in SCM-522 and SCM-523 (supply chain management certification online. that is included in diploma in supply chain management and mba supply chain management programs.
+Essentially, this is what is involved in the conduct of a logistics audit, which is discussed in details in SCM-521 ( This course is a part of: supply chain management certification online and logistics management courses, and they are a part of supply chain management diploma online and online mba supply chain management.
 The audit provides a perspective on the firm’s logistics and supply chain activities, as well as developing a wide range of useful information that will be helpful as the opportunity to form a supply chain relationships are contemplated.
 The types of information that may become available as a result of the audit include the following:

 - Overall business goals and objectives, including those from a corporate, divisional, or logistics perspective.